 C(x) = FC + x * VC

-• VC is the average variable cost per unit
+- VC is the variable cost per unit (average variable cost per unit)

 To calculate the cost from the cost function, add the fixed costs to the product of the number of units times the variable costs per unit.

-This is considered the most standard cost function, but a cost function can be any function defined by a company that accurately predicts costs.
+This is considered a standard linear cost function, but a cost function can be any function defined by a company that accurately predicts costs over a given range of output.

 How Do You Define a Cost Function?

-The cost function is a formula that people use to tell how production expenses will change at different intervals.
+The cost function is a formula used to describe how total production costs change as output (quantity) changes.

 In other words, the cost function is used to estimate the relationship between the cost and the output.